Axiania/Asiania-RPG/README.md

 The purpose of Asiania was to replicate Valrise Roleplay and I have to say I succeeded in replicating almost 90 percent of Valrise.
 We have some extra features that they lack and they might have a few features that we lack but the important part is already done.
-You are free to use the script however to like though the credits should be given to Daryl and Truman (for a few extra touches with crates system).
+You are free to use the script however you like though the credits should be given to Daryl.

 # How to use